czernous/ac-portfolio-v3/src/static-content/services/maintenance.md

 User accounts help build loyal customers by making purchasing a pleasant and easy experience.
 Clients can save data like credit card information for a swift checkout.
 As well as access their data on different devices.

-**You don’t need to bother yourself with problems on your website.
-I’m your guy!
-I will fix any issues on your website and make sure your website is running smoothly. <a href='#'>Get a quote</a>**
+**You don't need to bother yourself with problems on your website.
+I'm your guy.
+I will fix technical issues and have your website running smoothly in no time. <a href='#'>Get a quote</a>**